bioinformatics-sannio/howto/README.md

 ssh -N -f -L localhost:8787:localhost:8787 <userid>@<ip> -p <sshport>
 ```

-Some useful podman commands to manage containers.
-Contained ID can be changed with the container name given with the --name parameter.
+Some useful podman commands to manage containers. <Contained ID> can be the container name defined with the --name parameter.

 ```console
 podman ps -a.                             # list running containers